libmapper/libmapper/doc/expression_syntax.md

 * `output = output + x - 1`;`y = output`

-Of course the filter can contain references to past samples of both `x` and `y` - currently libmapper will reject expressions referring to sample delays `> 100`.
+Of course the filter can contain references to past samples of both `x` and `y` - currently libmpr will reject expressions referring to sample delays `> 100`.

 Initializing filters
 --------------------